 Burial Insurance After Heart Surgery

 When burial insurance companies ask about heart surgeries on their application for coverage, it spans to quite a few procedures that could indicate additional health concerns.
-The main thing the carriers will be interested in is the amount of time passed since the heart surgery.
+The carriers will be interested in the amount of time passed since the heart surgery.

 A recent cardiac surgery throws up a red flag for many providers.
-The insurance company assumes that if you have had recent heart surgery, there is a pre-existing condition that could cause concern.
+The insurance company assumes that if you have had recent heart surgery, a pre-existing condition could cause concern.

 This red flag will instantly make it more difficult to obtain the coverage that you are looking for.
 However, you still have plenty of burial life insurance options.